 All areas outside of the Village Boundary are classed as countryside.
-New housing in the countryside will be strictly controlled and limited to dwellings for rural workers, replacement dwellings, and new dwellings in accordance with Policies H2 and H3.
+New housing in the countryside will only be permitted in accordance with the criteria in paragraph 55 of the NPPF or for replacement dwellings, and new dwellings in accordance with Policies H2 and H3.

-- 6.3 Future housing development within the Neighbourhood Area will need to be continuous but controlled in order to achieve steady and moderate growth. - 6.4 The Core Strategy identifies Ettington as a Category 3 Local Service Village where up to 59 new homes will be expected to be provided between 2011 and 2031 in order to assist the dispersed approach to housing provision across the district. - 6.5 A total of 8 homes have been built in the village since 2011.
+- 6.3 Future housing development within the Neighbourhood Area will need to be continuous but controlled in order to achieve steady and moderate growth. - 6.4 The Core Strategy identifies Ettington as a Category 3 Local Service Village.
+The Core Strategy states that the 10 Category 3 Local Service Villages should accommodate approximately 450 new houses between 2011 and 2031 of which no more than around 13% (59) should be provided in any individual settlement in order to assist the dispersed approach to housing provision across the district. - 6.5 A total of 8 homes have been built in the village since 2011.
 In total 76 homes have been granted planning permission (see table on the following page).